-This review was originally posted on Nintendo Scene on Thursday 15th February.
+This review was originally posted on Nintendo Scene on 22nd April 2018.

-This review was originally posted on Nintendo Scene on 14th February.
+This article was originally posted on Nintendo Scene on 10th April 2018.

-This article was originally posted on Nintendo Scene on 5th April 2018.
+This review was originally posted on Nintendo Scene on 5th April 2018.

 Occasionally, the Switch has seen some odd releases, either of unusual indies emerging out of an increasingly experimental indie scene or of ports of the more strange games from other platforms.
 Speaking of which, Eat Beat: Dead Spike-san is a rhythm action game based on the BlazBlue franchise of anime fighting games.
 Released originally in 2015 for iOS and Android devices by Arc System Works, this absurd spin-off of an already arguably absurd franchise has now come to Nintendo Switch eShop.
 But how is it?
 Continue reading “Review | Eat Beat: Dead Spike-san”